-III.
-Free or Paid for, if it illustrates more effectively than words, its Demonstrative Evidence.
+II.
+Free or Paid for, if it illustrates more effectively than words, then it is Demonstrative Evidence.

-A case scarcely exists that does not benefit from the use of demonstrative evidence.
-Whether it is simply a list on a flip chart, presented during a closing argument, of the main relevant facts to which a particular witness has testified, a "day in the life video" to illustrate damages, or an in-court experiment in a product liability case, demonstrative evidence is an invaluable way to help the jury understand your case.
+Proper case presentation demands the use of demonstrative evidence.
+To fail to effectively use demonstrative evidence is to abandon the majority of jurors who need this kind of stimulus to truly understand the facts.
+Whether it is simply a list on a flip chart, presented during a closing argument, of the relevant facts to which a particular witness has testified, a "day in the life video" to illustrate damages, or an in-court experiment, demonstrative evidence is an invaluable way to help the jury understand our case.
 Demonstrative evidence clarifies, condenses, and cuts through the morass of confusing and conflicting testimony at trial, and can bind disparate elements of proof into a cohesive whole.

 The rubric "demonstrative evidence" is exceptionally broad, covering all the myriad techniques a lawyer may use to illustrate and clarify real evidence.
-"Demonstrative evidence is simply evidence that demonstrates itself by appealing to the five senses."24 Diagrams, charts, models, and illustrations all fall within the ambit of demonstrative evidence.
+"Demonstrative evidence is simply evidence that demonstrates itself by appealing to the five senses."5 Diagrams, charts, models, computer animations, and illustrations all fall within the ambit of demonstrative evidence.
 Demonstrative evidence is virtually unlimited in form; its only limit is the creativity and imagination of the lawyer in devising ways to illustrate and expand upon real evidence.
-However, "[t]he creation, selection, and use of demonstrative evidence requires more than just money, staff, and technology and more than a generic approach to elements of proof."25 Successful users of demonstrative evidence will keep in mind the old Chinese proverb which states: "Tell me and I will forget, show me and I may remember, involve me and I will understand."26
+However, "[t]he creation, selection, and use of demonstrative evidence requires more than just money, staff, and technology and more than a generic approach to elements of proof."6 Successful users of demonstrative evidence will keep in mind the old Chinese proverb that states: "Tell me and I will forget, show me and I may remember, involve me and I will understand."7